DataDog/integrations-extras/anecdote/README.md

    - Enter the region where your Datadog Workspace is located.
 This ensures that the integration points to the correct Datadog server.

 8. **Authenticate your Datadog account with the integration**
-   - You are redirected to the Datadog website to authenticate your Datadog account.
-Log in with your Datadog credentials.

 9. After logging into Datadog, install the Anecdote application.
 This adds "Anecdote: Bug Reports" to your list of dashboards in Datadog.